EXStevens/SolutionCollections/SolutionCollections.md

     --with-fpm-user=www --with-fpm-group=www
     ```

     If need to support MySQL, add those options you need.
-The Directories and Configs depend on your env.(MySQL there)
+The Directories and Configs depend on your env.(MySQL there installed by DNF)

     ```bash
     --enable-mysqlnd --with-pdo-mysql=mysqlnd --with-mysqli --with-mysql-sock=/var/lib/mysql/mysql.sock